abhishekjani123/Ship-Fire-Simulations-and-Bot-Strategies/README.md

   - Conducted 10 fire spread scenarios with 100 trials each.
   - Achieved up to a 40% reduction in failure rates using adaptive strategies versus static pathfinding.

-### Space Rats – Probabilistic Localization & Pathfinding
+### Project 2: Space Rats – Probabilistic Localization & Pathfinding
 - **Sensor-Based Localization:**
   - Engineered a sensor-driven 30×30 grid model to generate probability distributions for the target ("space rat") location.
   - Implemented digital signatures for each open cell to uniquely identify and track potential target positions.